mtlynch/mtlynch.io/content/retrospectives/2023/07/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

+This was a flat month across most metrics.
+One of my marketing pushes fell flat, but I'm still optimistic about others I have cooking.

+TinyPilot's ad effectiveness decreased substantially.
+In May, we made $3.64 in revenue for every $1 in ad spend.
+In June, each dollar of ad spend only got us $2.62 in revenue.
+Considering that each $2.62 of revenue costs about $0.90 in materials, our ads are still profitable but the margins are slimmer.

+I'll give it another month, but if we continue seeing numbers like this, I'll book some time with TinyPilot's marketing consultant to see if there are opportunities to improve.

 ## Where does my time go?

-At a recent indie founder meetup, I mentioned that my biggest constraint was still finding time for proactive tasks.
-Some of the other meetup attendees were surprised to hear this.
-I've been running TinyPilot for three years.
-The process sounds simple: the team manufactures devices, sends them to a warehouse, and the warehouse ships the devices to customers.
+At a recent indie founder meetup, I mentioned that my biggest challenge was finding time for [tasks that are important but non-urgent](/book-reports/7-habits-of-highly-effective-people/#habit-3-put-first-things-first).

+The other meetup attendees were surprised to hear this.
+I've been running TinyPilot for three years, and the business sounds like it should be easy to manage: we make the same product every day, and we ship it out when customers order it.
 Why couldn't I just automate or delegate everything?
 What required my attention specifically?

-Last year, I evaluated [how I was spending my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week) in one of my retrospectives.
+Last year, I found it useful to [evaluate how I was spending my time](/retrospectives/2022/02/#how-can-i-manage-tinypilot-with-only-20-hours-per-week), so now is a good time to revisit this.

 Here are the tasks that occupy most of my time as TinyPilot's founder.

 ### Task 1: Coordinating changes

-Starting about two years ago, my main responsibility within TinyPilot has been coordinating changes.
+When TinyPilot's team grew past two people, I realized that one of my main responsibilities was to coordinate changes.

 We're always iterating on all aspects of the business.
-We're improving the software, improving the hardware, integrating new vendors, adding more team members, etc.

-As TinyPilot grows, every change has ripple effects that touch different parts of the company.
+We're improving the software, improving the hardware, integrating new vendors, adding more team members, etc. Most changes within one area of the buisness have ripple effects that affect other parts of the business.
+As TinyPilot has grown in headcount and complexity, the ripple effects have become more frequent and significant.

-With the complexity of TinyPilot, so many changes have ripple effects.
+For example, when I [hired a third employee](/retrospectives/2023/05/#getting-out-of-ldquourgent-moderdquo) at the local office in April, that was a new role within the company.
+I had to define what the new team member would do and how their work would integrate with the existing staff.

 #### How I can reduce my time here?

-One of the suggestions at the meetup was that I should just hire a manager, but that's harder than it sounds.
+One of the suggestions at the meetup was that I should just hire a manager.
+That's harder than it sounds.

 TinyPilot has three teams composed of two to three people each: software development, support engineering, and customer service / local operations.
 The three teams have mostly disjoint responsibilities.

 If I hired someone to manage just one team, that wouldn't save me much time.
-If I hired someone to manage all three teams, they'd need to be someone who has experience managing a software team, so they'd probably need a salary of $125k/yr or more.
-That means the cost to hire that person would be at least $200k/yr, which would soak up all of TinyPilot's current profits.
+If I hired someone to manage all three teams, they'd need experience managing a software team, so they'd probably need a salary of $125k/yr or more.
+That means the cost to hire that person would be at least $200k/yr, which would consume all of TinyPilot's current profits.

-The best solution I can think of is the underwhelming solution I reached last year: look for more opportunities to delegate.
+The best solution I can think of is the same as last year: [juggle fewer projects, and look for more opportunities to delegate](/retrospectives/2022/02/#how-can-i-spend-less-time-coordinating-changes).

 There are some tasks that I feel like I have to take on because I notice parts that I can't delegate.
-Often, these tasks have subtasks that I can delegate effectively, but I miss those opportunities because I don't think to look.
+Often, these tasks have subtasks that I can delegate effectively, but I miss those opportunities because I see one part requires me and fail to consider the possibility of dividing the work.

-The other solution is to pushing more work to vendors instead of doing it in-house.
+The other solution is pushing more work to vendors instead of doing it in-house.
 This year, we stopped doing our own fulfillment and transitioned the work a third-party logistics (3PL) vendor.
-That introduced some new challenges, but it also eliminated a lot of work and other risks.
-I expect the upcoming transition from in-house product assembly to a contract manufacturer to reduce TinyPilot's complexity even further.
+That's made it harder to handle edge cases, but it eliminated entire categories of work we were managing internally before.

 ### Task 2: Managing the relationship with our 3PL partner

-I expected the hard work to be picking a vendor and then flipping the switch so that orders ship from their warehouse instead of our office.
+I expected that the work of transitioning to a 3PL vendor would be heavily front-loaded.
+It would be hard to pick a vendor and then overhaul all of our normal processes, but then once they got going, it would be pretty much set it and forget it.

 I'm finding that there's still a long tail of little workflows we still need to figure out with the 3PL vendor: